aleenatomy2802/sample_code/review_exam_final.md

 - ch13_overload_operator_array.cpp (code + logic)

 ## QUESTION
-- What is overload operator:  Overloaded operators allow you to define custom behavior for operators (such as +, -, *, /, etc.) when they're applied to instances of your custom classes.
+- What is an overload operator:  Overloaded operators allow you to define custom behavior for operators (such as +, -, *, /, etc.) when they're applied to instances of your custom classes.

 # GRAPH:

 ## CODE
 - ch16_graph.cpp (code + logic)
 ## QUESTION
-- What is some popular use cases for Graph data structure?
+- What are some popular use cases for Graph data structure?

 # TREE:
 ## CODE:
 - ch16_tree.cpp (code+logic)
 - ch16_binary_tree_array.cpp (code+logic)
-- ch16_binary_search_tree.cpp (code+logic)
+- ch16_binary_search_tree.cpp (logic)
 - ch16_AVL_tree (logic)

 ## QUESTIONS:
 ### Introduction
-Tree data structures are fundamental in computer science, used for organizing data in a hierarchical manner.
+Tree data structures are fundamental in computer science, used for hierarchically organizing data.
 There are several types of tree data structures, each with its unique properties and use cases.
 Here are some of the most commonly used types:

 1. **Binary Tree**: A tree where each node has at most two children, referred to as the left child and the right child.

 2. **Binary Search Tree (BST)**: A binary tree where for each node, all elements in the left subtree are less than the node, and all elements in the right subtree are greater.
 This property enables efficient searching, insertion, and deletion operations.

-3. **AVL Tree**: A self-balancing binary search tree where the height of the two child subtrees of any node differ by no more than one.
+3. **AVL Tree**: A self-balancing binary search tree where the height of the two child subtrees of any node differs by no more than one.
 If at any time they differ by more than one, rebalancing is done to restore this property.

 4. **Red-Black Tree**: Another type of self-balancing binary search tree where each node contains an extra bit for denoting the color of the node, either red or black.
 It enforces balancing constraints that ensure the tree remains balanced, leading to good worst-case guarantees for insertion, deletion, and lookup operations.

 5. **Heap**: Although not a tree in the traditional sense of a hierarchical data structure, heaps are often implemented as binary trees.
-They are used to implement priority queues, with the heap property ensuring that the parent node is either greater than or equal to (in a max heap) or less than or equal to (in a min heap) its child nodes.
+They are used to implement priority queues, with the heap property ensuring that the parent node is either greater than or equal to (in a max heap) or less than or equal to (in a min-heap) its child nodes.

 ### Tree Elements